It's a party at Truist Park, but who's really paying for all of this?

 Businesses in the stadium’s Cumberland area pay extra property taxes that total $9 million on the logic that being in proximity to the development is a benefit.
 It might be the case in some instances, like nearby restaurants, but not as much for businesses like storage facilities, office buildings and mattress stores.

-Another $4.6 million of the annual debt-service payment is paid for by a hotel/motel tax and a car-rental tax for the entire county.
+Another $4.6 million of the annual debt-service payment is paid for by a combination of hotel/motel tax and a car-rental tax for the entire county.

 If the Braves want to take credit for helping generate the vast majority of those taxes or Cobb officials want to give it to them, they might want to do so out of earshot of the Cobb resident who isn’t a Braves fan, doesn’t go to The Battery and had to pay extra taxes for a rental car when their own car was in the shop.

 J.C.
-Bradbury, a Kennesaw State economist who has studied publicly funded stadium deals — and, in particular, Truist Park — determined that Cobb taxpayers pay about $15 million annually for the stadium and The Battery.
+Bradbury, a Kennesaw State economist who has studied publicly funded stadium deals — and, in particular, Truist Park — determined that Cobb taxpayers pay a significant amount annually for the stadium and The Battery.

 The Braves and Cobb officials see it differently.